 (a) Resident Management and Business Development (RMBD).
-A total of \$6 million is allocated for this funding subcategory.
+A total of \$6 million is allocated for this funding subcategory of which \$500,000 is for Tribes/TDHEs that partner with Tribal ROs and Tribal RMCs.

-(i) Grants will be made directly to resident organizations to: increase resident involvement and participation in their housing developments; develop resident management opportunities; provide resident-led business or cooperative development opportunities; and obtain necessary supportive services for self-sufficiency.
+(i) Grants will be made directly to site-based resident associations, Resident Management Corporations (RMCs), CWROs, and to Tribes/TDHEs that partner with Tribal resident organizations (ROs) and Tribal resident management corporations (RMCs) to: increase resident involvement and participation in their housing developments; develop resident management opportunities; provide resident-led business or cooperative development opportunities; and obtain necessary supportive services for self-sufficiency.